The system model of the physical layer of the DMR protocol

 Conclusion

-In this example the DMR system model has been analysed, affecting only the physical layer of the protocol.
-In the future, if the topic is of interest to the community, we will look at other layers of the protocol and present the implementation of its various components.
+In this example, the DMR system model is analyzed, affecting only the physical protocol layer.
+In the future, if the topic is of interest to the Community, we will look at other levels of this protocol and present the implementation of its various components.